stefansnaerh/pick-my-movie/readme.md

 ## Pick my movie.

 PMM is a movie website where you can see top rated movies and shows both by popularity and vote count.
+For the movies you can click on the youtube link to see the trailer on youtube.

 You can also get a random movie if you have trouble picking a movie to watch.